Data on Globes, Terrain, and Geographic Context

 The Naive Approach

-The tutorial globe produces a visually impressive but functionally useless result.
-It looks good in a screenshot.
-It does nothing useful with data.
+The tutorial globe produces a result that looks good in a screenshot and does nothing useful with data.
+The first two shortcuts are about rendering, and both break the moment real data arrives.

 The globe is the foundation.
-Everything else is positioned relative to its surface.
-Getting the base right determines how everything layered on top looks and performs.
+Every marker, arc, and overlay is positioned relative to its surface, so the base layer of a Three.js globe sets how well everything on top of it looks and performs.
+Get the geometry, texture, and atmosphere right first.

 Geometry